-The Walking Tall Movement
+The Walking Tall Movement Story

 Helping people learn how to Walk Tall again until they can Walk Tall on their own.

-Being a licensed behavior analyst in the state of New York and a Board-Certified Behavior Analyst with doctoral distinction, Dr. LaRosa brings a wealth of knowledge and experience to her work.
 Furthermore, she undertook a Postdoctoral Respecialization in Clinical Neuropsychology under the mentorship of Dr. Elkhonon Goldberg, a distinguished global leader in the field of Neuroscience.
 This additional training has enhanced her understanding of the intricate connections between psychology and neuroscience.

 Dr. LaRosa's commitment to academic excellence is exemplified by her membership in Phi Kappa Phi and Gamma Beta Phi, prestigious honor societies recognizing outstanding scholastic achievements.
-Her passion for education extends beyond her own learning, as she spent two decades as a dedicated psychology teacher.
+Her passion for education extends beyond her own learning, as she spent two decades as a dedicated psychology professor.
 During her tenure, she served as the primary thesis advisor for students in experimental psychology, nurturing their academic growth and fostering a deep appreciation for the subject.

-With her extensive knowledge, clinical expertise, and unwavering dedication, Dr. Vanetta LaRosa is at the forefront of providing comprehensive support and care for individuals with neuro-developmental disabilities.
-Through Helping Hands LBAS, she continues to make a lasting impact, empowering individuals to overcome challenges and lead fulfilling lives.
+With her extensive knowledge, clinical expertise, and unwavering dedication, Dr. Vanetta LaRosa is at the forefront of providing comprehensive support and care for individuals in need.
+She continues to make a lasting impact, empowering individuals to overcome challenges and lead fulfilling lives.

 Chris Maliszewski, the Co-Chair of the July 4, 2022, Highland Park, IL Independence Day Parade, is a remarkable individual whose life took an unexpected turn during a tragic event.
 On that fateful day, a mass shooting shook the community, resulting in the loss of seven lives and injuring over forty people.
 However, it was Chris's selfless acts and unwavering dedication to the well-being of others that have since made him a true hero.